The Rejuvenate and ABG II hip implants consist of four pieces:

 1) cup or shell that is implanted in the pelvis

-2) A metal femoral stem inserted into the natural femur (the top of the stem is flush with the top of the top of the patient’s natural femur)
+2) A metal femoral stem inserted into the natural femur (the top of the stem is flush with the top of the patient’s natural femur)

 3) A modular femoral neck that is inserted into the femoral stem